-Oregon wind cutting the Riders deep, Wind whispered her secrets to them; Death, perhaps?
+Oregon wind cutting the riders deep, whispering her secrets to them; their death, perhaps?

 This trip had been going on for somewhere around eighteen hours now.
 They caught the first train in New Mexico and switched off in southern California.
 Tramp stretched as he tried to win the tug of war match he waged with his muscles every morning; they screamed their presence to him as if demanding a rightful place in his existence.
 Tramp felt every bruise, every knot and bump.
 This would be his last ride, he told himself as he attempted to shake off the cold penetrating down through his entire body; making its home deep in his bones, refusing to be evicted.
 No more after this one, he thought again as he wished Hawk would hurry up with that fire.